jafioti/SidekickAI/README.md

 The main Sidekick AI codebase.

 Install at https://pypi.org/project/SidekickAI/
+For some reason, this import does not work (subfolders are not detected)

 ## Data
 These scripts contain tools for manipulating and preprocessing NLP data.